Tungsten Carbide Wedding Bands Pros and Cons

 Tungsten is a metal that is durable and can last a lifetime, which is vital in a wedding band.
 Aside from its value to the wearer, the metal doesn’t have as much value as gold or silver.

 4. Don’t Drop the Ring

 The strength of tungsten carbide means that you’ll get a heavy, substantial ring.
 It also means that the ring can shatter if dropped or smashed.
-They’re scratch-resistant, but they are not fracture proof.
+They’re scratch-resistant, but they are not fractured proof.
 This is a vital thing to consider for your rings.

 5. Colors of Tungsten

 While there are three different colors available for tungsten, the colors are not natural.
 Gray is the natural color of tungsten.
-White and black are actually an industrial coating that isn’t as scratch resistant as natural gray tungsten.
+White and black are actually an industrial coating that isn’t as scratch-resistant as natural gray tungsten.
 This should be kept in mind when purchasing a wedding band.
-They are still more scratch resistant than other metal options, but not as resistant as the natural material.
+They are still more scratch-resistant than other metal options, but not as resistant as the natural material.

 Once you’ve read over the tungsten carbide wedding bands pros and cons list, you can make a more informed decision about whether you want to choose this metal for your wedding bands.
 They’ll last a lifetime while remaining shiny, or matte depending on the finish you choose.

-Make sure you choose a ring size slightly larger than your finger to ensure that you’ll find a perfect fit.
+Make sure you choose a ring size slightly larger than your finger to ensure that you’ll find a comfort fit.
 While it can’t be sized, a larger size will give you some wiggle room if you gain a bit of weight.
 It’ll be easier to wear a ring guard than it would be to purchase another ring because it can’t be resized.